truthcoin/www.truthcoin.info/_posts/2015-09-09-measuring-decentralization.md

 ## Increasing Decentralization
-> To improve Bitcoin, improve Tor.
-Tor needs a supply curve (which Bitcoin can provide)!
+> To improve Decentralization, make full nodes cheaper.
+One overlooked way to do this is with a "Tor supply curve" (which Bitcoin can provide)!

+Given our conclusion, the easier it is to start up a new full node, the more decentralized Bitcoin will be.
+How can we make full nodes cheaper (or, more expensive, in a way that *trades-off* some unneeded decentralization [in return for that other stuff we might want]).

-If a full node cannot be run anonymously, "the network" (full node entry) is effectively controlled by law enforcement, a central entity.
-The current largest "cost", to running a full node (and current bottleneck to Bitcoin scalability) is therefore the threat of jail-time/persecution.
+I'd ignore mundane expenses like hardware and power.
+If a full node cannot be run anonymously, "the network" (full node entry) is effectively controlled by law enforcement, a central entity, so my view is that the current largest "cost" (and current bottleneck to Bitcoin scalability) is therefore the threat of jail-time/persecution.

 One way to address this bottleneck would be to increase the supply of "Tor-Bandwidth".
 However, Tor-Bandwidth has a big problem: the anonymity prevents anyone from paying for it.
 This means that it cannot be bought or sold, its price is fixed at zero, and we will only have what is volunteered.